 Recovery

-One in seven people has a substance use disorder.
+One in seven people has a substance use disorder (SUD).
 Drug addiction is a chronic brain disease that affects behavior.
-When it comes to recovery, housing situations can play a big role in how successful a person with substance use disorder is in achieving sobriety.
+When it comes to recovery, housing can play a big role in how successful someone is in achieving sobriety.
 Recovery housing gives those suffering from addiction the best chance of recovering from their disease.

 What leads to drug abuse?